c0rv4x/project-black/README.md

 This might take some time but that's it!

 Now head to http://localhost:5000, enter the credentials.
 They can be found in https://github.com/c0rvax/black/blob/master/config/config_docker.yml under `application`

+For a more complex setup, see the wiki.

 ### Resources notice